FOSSEE/st-scripts/accessing_parts_of_arrays/script.rst

 ..
 R18

- Change the last column of C to zeroes.
+ Change the last column of C to zeros.

 ..
 R19

-Switch to the terminal for solution.To change the entire last column of C to zeroes, we simply say,
+Switch to the terminal for solution.To change the entire last column of C to zeros, we simply say,

 ..
 L19